 Each school has its own CSS Profile deadline, but many of them fall between Jan.
 1 and Mar.
 31.

 Where can I submit the FAFSA® and my CSS Profile?

-You can submit your first FAFSA® online through the U.S. Department of Education in about an hour (or with Frank, you can do it in as little as 7 minutes).
+You can submit your first FAFSA® online through the U.S. Department of Education in about an hour (or with Frank, you can complete it in only a few minutes).
 Then renew your application each year you’re in college.
 It’s free to apply, so it’s worth completing the FAFSA® even if you don’t think you’re entitled to much aid.